 That’s a whole separate episode altogether, but I convey that story because it’s important to know that the emotional abuse will often be very kind, very supportive, but it’s usually to benefit themselves, and probably, for lack of a better term, crush their victim.

-Number 8 is the victim will often feel guilty for what they are doing in the relationship, when in reality, they’re probably doing nothing wrong.
+8. The victim will often feel guilty for what they are doing in the relationship when in reality, they’re probably doing nothing wrong.

 They’re made to feel guilty through empathy manipulation.
 In other words, EAs will take advantage of their victim’s empathy and utilize their easy ability to feel guilty to keep that victim under control.
 They’ll say things like, “Why would you do this to our children?” or, “why would you hurt me like that?
 How could you say I cheated on you, when you go out with your friends once a week?
 And you tell me all these guys or girls” (or whoever they’re attracted to) “that you’re talking to, I never once asked if you cheated on me”.

-This leads to Number 9, which is, emotional abusers will often accuse their victim of doing the bad behavior that the emotionally abusive person themselves are doing just to redirect the focus.
+9. Emotional abusers will often accuse the victim of doing the bad behavior that they themselves are doing just to redirect the focus back onto the victim.

 The victim will want to defend themselves and the abuser will do all they can to keep the focus on the victim.
 Number 8, the victim often feels guilty for things that the emotional abuser is telling them that they’re doing or convincing them that they’re doing.
 What the abuser is doing is taking advantage of their empathy and manipulating it.
 As long as they’re feeling guilty, then the focus is on them.